kaitlynhova/BottomSheet/README.md

 ## Note

-1. Didn't have time to tackle the updating scroll size in the way that it would auto update but can do.
-2. Would like to revisit the state where there is not title or subtitle to see what design would like to do with that.
+Would like to revisit the state where there is not title or subtitle to see what design would like to do with that.

 ## Extra Credit: